Sinclert/Craiglist-Webpage/README.md

-# Craiglist-Webpage
+# Craigslist-Webpage

 ### What is it?
 This project was our final project in the User Interfaces subject.
-It consists of an entire redesign of <a href="https://madrid.craigslist.es">Craiglist</a>, an advertisement webpage.
+It consists of an entire redesign of <a href="https://madrid.craigslist.es">Craigslist</a>, an advertisement webpage.
 The redesign covers the 3 main pages where the action takes place: Home page, Subcategory page and Advertisement page.

 ### What is in the recository?
 The repository contains every file of the redesing: